 Physical Education and Athletics

 All students must take part in physical education class, a Lincoln sport, or an Independent Athletic Program to receive physical education credit on their transcript.
-Students participating on a Lincoln School after school athletic team or the Independent Athletic Program are exempt from physical education classes.
+Students participating on an after school athletic team or the Independent Athletic Program are exempt from physical education classes.
 At the end of each sports season, if a student is not participating in a sport the following season, she must sign up for physical education.
-Two-50 minute classes per week are selected from offerings after school from 3:00 p.m. - 4:00 p.m.
+Two 50-minute classes per week are selected from offerings after school from 3 p.m.–4 p.m.

-The students participate in a Personal Conditioning and Wellness Program in the Fitness Center consisting of resistance training and cardio training taught by certified strength and conditioning specialists from Performance Physical Therapy of RI.
-Throughout the year a variety of instructors will also offer classes in Zumba, Pilates, Yoga, kickboxing and recreational games in the adjacent gymnasium.
+Students participate in a Personal Conditioning and Wellness Program in the Fitness Center consisting of resistance training and cardio training taught by certified strength and conditioning specialists from Performance Physical Therapy of RI.
+Throughout the year a variety of instructors will also offer classes in Zumba, Pilates, yoga, kickboxing, and recreational games in the adjacent gymnasium.

 Independent Athletic Program

-Upper school students who participate in an after school competitive or performance based sport not offered at Lincoln School, may apply to use the Independent Athletic Program, which allows them to waive the physical education class requirement.
+Upper School students who participate in an after school competitive or performance-based sport not offered at Lincoln School may apply to use the Independent Athletic Program, which allows them to waive the physical education class requirement.
 To take part in this program, a proposal form must be filled out by both a coach/instructor and a parent/guardian and submitted to the Physical Education department head for approval.
-The student must be in training a minimum of eight hours a week and be supervised by a coach who submits a written end of the season report.
+The student must be in training a minimum of eight hours a week and be supervised by a coach.
 Each proposal is considered on an individual basis.
 These students are typically dancers, equestrians, figure skaters, and organized club team participants.

 Ann Palms, Director of Athletics